Frequently asked questions

 Information about the time that a student has been administered an adrenaline injector should be provided to ambulance personnel when they arrive at the school.

 Yes, a school’s planning and risk management processes should consider this and put appropriate strategies in place.
-Schools should always have at least one spare adrenaline injector for general use so that no student has to provide an adrenaline injector for another student.
+Schools should always have one spare adrenaline injector for general use so that no student has to provide an adrenaline injector for another student.

 However, in an emergency it may still be necessary to use another student’s adrenaline injector.
 If another student's adrenaline injector has been administered and there are concerns that the other student may be placed at risk, he or she can be transported in an ambulance to hospital.